 Keep reading to find out how to successfully prepare, present, and follow up hybrid meetings or visit the ViewSonic workplace solutions page for hardware and software solutions that support the hybrid workplace model.

 Hybrid meetings represent the present and future, allowing on-site staff and remote staff to communicate, collaborate, make important decisions, and plot the course for changes of strategy.
-This approach has become increasingly necessary as the concept of telecommuting has grown in popularity and as employees continue to crave greater flexibility.
+This approach has become increasingly necessary as flexible and hybrid work models have become standard across industries

 Nonetheless, effective hybrid meetings require the right steps to be taken across three main stages: preparation, presentation, and follow-up.
 In this article, we explain what hybrid meetings are and why they are beneficial, and also explore the steps that need to be taken to conduct efficient, effective, and genuinely useful meetings of this kind.